abourdon/gravitee-toolbox/apim/management-api/commands/README.md

 $ npm install
 ```

-## Script execution
+## CLI command execution

-Any script can be executed by using the `node` command line as follows:
+In addition to be executed directly from the [gravitee-cli.sh](../gravitee-cli.sh) CLI, any command is actually a NodeJS script that can be executed as follow:

 ```bash
 $ node <script>.js [OPTIONS]